umsi-mads/umsi-easy-hub/README.md

 ### Test your JupyterHub

-Deploying the package will kick off a Cloudformation build in AWS.
+Deploying the package will kick off two CloudFormation Stacks in AWS.
 You can check the status of this build by going to the Cloudformation service in the AWS console.
-It takes about 15 minutes for everything to build.
+It takes about 20 minutes for everything to build.
 Once it's finished building, go to the EC2 service and find the loadbalancer for your JupyterHub.
 Copy the domain of the loadbalancer in your browser and you should see a working JupyterHub!

 ### Configuring your cluster

 Your JupyterHub cluster is managed by a control node.
 You can access this node with the SSH key you entered in the `config.yaml` file.
 You can find the ip address / domain of the control node in the EC2 service console and then ssh using the following command:

-`ssh -i "ec2-key.pem" ec2-user@ec2-3-93-72-11.compute-1.amazonaws.com`
+`ssh -i "umsi-easy-hub-test.pem" ec2-user@ec2-3-93-72-11.compute-1.amazonaws.com`

 Below are a few commands you can run on your control node once you have opened up an ssh connection: